Are Cashless ATMs the next target for Federal crackdown on cannabis payments “work-arounds” that break Anti-Money Laundering laws?

 Every business wants to provide their customer the ability to purchase with whatever means is the most convenient for them.
 Whether it's with cash, credit cards, debit, or ACH withdrawal.
 Cannabis businesses are no different.
 But you don't have that luxury, do you?

 None of us are strangers to the quandaries of an all cash business plan.
 Cannabis companies have been forced to find alternative ways to accept payments in the quest to be successful and please customers.
-The Cashless ATM is one of the round-about-ways that cannabis businesses have been able to provide customers with a way to make purchases using a card.
+The Cashless ATM is one of the oldest and most accepted ways that cannabis businesses have been able to provide customers with a way to make purchases using a card.

 In 2014, hundreds of dispensaries had their Cashless ATMs shut down without so much as a word.
 Why did they get shut down?
-Because there was no transparency putting the banks at risk for criminal charges.
+Simple, the program that was shut down had no transparency with the bank funding the transactions.
+This put the banks at risk and potentially could have been construed as money laundering.
 The businesses hid the nature of the accounts from the banks and processors supplying the ATMs.
 As soon as the banks became aware that their ATMs were set up and used to facilitate payments for cannabis, they shut them down.

-And because of this recent lawsuit, there’s a very good chance we're going to see an increased interest in how cannabis companies are accepting payments by financial institutions and the federal government in the months to come.
+With increased oversight there’s a good chance we're going to see an increased interest in how cannabis companies are accepting payments by financial institutions and the federal government in the months to come.

 Why is that?
 Why would they turn all eyes towards the cashless ATM for cannabis solution?
 Because they know that cannabis business owners and payment processing salesmen are known for trying to find “creative” ways to accept payments.